nbatterham/sfpowerscripts-doc/_docs/Pipelines/Unlocked Package Release Pipeline.md

 ---
-title: Unlocked Package Release Pipeline
+title: Release Pipeline - Unlocked Package
 category: Pipelines
 order: 4
 ---

-This pipeline demonstrates how you can build a pull request validation pipeline using scratch org.
-Here is a snapshot of the steps we have used to configure a pipeline.
-The intend of this pipeline is to validate a pull/merge request into the integration branch upon completion of a feature branch by developers.
+Release pipelines are one of the most exciting benefits of using Azure Pipelines, which is not just for Continous Integration but can also act us an automated release orchestrator.
+This sample pipeline demonstrates how to orchestrate an installation of an unlocked package across various environments.

-This pipeline is triggered on every pull request raised against a develop/master branch depending on your git flow.
+The pipeline is manually triggered by some one releasing a previously build artifact to the the environment.
+This could be automated using the various mechanisms available in Azure Pipelines

 **Pipeline Snapshot**